kooba/swig-tiny-cms/README.md

 - Setup Demo Page
 - Allow to pass custom CSS to use in editor: Array of CSS files ex.
 Bootstrap + Markdown highlighter.
 - Explain default highlighter CSS used.
+- When new (empty) content sections are added they are invisible.

 ##Overview